 - Benefactors by Rudyard Kipling.

-- Every time you see a Death World in Dungeons & Dragons you can bet there are someone really tough and probably really smart.
+- Every time you see a Death World in Dungeons & Dragons, you can bet someone there is really tough and probably really smart.

 - Spelljammer got Scro.
 Orcs and other goblinoids in the First Unhuman War were cornered and pushed back by elves until they ended up in a barren Death World.
 When they finally emerged... uh oh.
 They see common orcs as backward louts for a reason.

 - Dark Sun.
 All of it.
 Even cities.